zhw2590582/ArtPlayer/README.md

-# artplayer
+# ArtPlayer
-Artplayer is a modern HTML5 video player
+ArtPlayer is a modern HTML5 video player